IshanKuma/galileo_efms_tests/README.md

-# GALILEO EPMS
+# GALILEO EFMS

 ## Overview
-GALILEO EPMS is a C++ based system that handles enterprise policy management with a focus on data retention and archival capabilities.
+GALILEO EFMS is a C++ based system that handles files management with a focus on retention and archival capabilities.

 ## Features
 - Archival policy implementation